aria-labelledby attribute identifies the element (or elements) that labels the element it is applied to.

 aria-labelledby="attr attr rm13 rm13">is treated as

 aria-labelledbyproperty value can include content from elements that aren't even visible.
-While you should provide assistive technology users with the same content and all other users, you can include content from elements with the HTML
+While you should provide assistive technology users with the same content as all other users, you can include content from elements with the HTML

 display: none, and CSS